crystal-lang/crystal/Contributing.md

 The main site and official language documentation is on the `gh-pages` branch.
 We use [GitBook](https://www.gitbook.com/) for the documentation.
-Check the `_gitbook` directory, that's where you can edit the documentation.
+Check the `_gitbook` directory, that's where you can edit the documentation, the HTML files in the `docs` directory are generated from it and should not be edited manually.

 To get started getting the documentation working locally follow these steps (assuming you already have ruby and node/npm installed):